-Rodents will typically enter your home in search of food and shelter.
-They are noisy and destructive, and their presence in your house can harm your pets and your family.
-Evidence of a rodent infestation includes the following:
+Rodents enter your home for food and shelter.
+They are noisy and destructive and can harm your pets and family.
+Signs of a rodent infestation include the following:

-- Noises: You will likely hear scratching and squeaking noises in the walls and attic.
+- Scratching and squeaking noises in the walls and attic.

-- Droppings: Rodents will leave droppings, especially near nests and food sources.
-They’ll also urinate in your walls and throughout your home, eventually generating a noticeable odor.
+- Rodent droppings near nests and food sources.
+They’ll also urinate on your walls and throughout your home, eventually generating a noticeable odor.

-- Runways: Rodents can also leave greasy marks along pathways and near entrances.
+- Greasy marks along pathways and near entrances

 Problems Caused By Rodents

-Mice and rats both cause damage and are known vectors for disease and bacteria, including hantavirus, the West Nile Virus, and even the plague.
+Mice and rats cause damage and are carriers of hantavirus, the West Nile Virus, and even the plague.
 They’ll gnaw through furniture, walls, and insulation to nest.
-From your attic to your basement, mice and rats will make their way throughout your home.
-They will find their way into food sources, including yours and your pets, eating a little and contaminating the rest.
+Rodents invade every corner of your home, from your attic to your basement.
+They’ll sneak into food sources, eating some and contaminating the rest.

 What Types Of Rats And Mice Are In Phoenix, Arizona?

-Two types of rats and two types of mice are common in Arizona, and if you have lived here long enough, you have probably encountered them all.
+There are four common types of rodents in Arizona, and you have probably encountered them all.

-- Roof Rats: Roof rats are the scourge of many Arizona homes and businesses.
-Roof rats are small rats that are sometimes called black rats or ship rats, and they are found all over the world.
-They love to nest in the upper areas of your property, such as attics, gnawing everything they can get their teeth into, and contaminating any food items you may have stored there.
+- Roof Rats: Roof rats are sometimes called black rats or ship rats.
+Rodents often nest in high areas like attics, chewing through anything they can.
 If you see chewed wires and rat droppings all over your attic, you have a roof rat problem.

 - Deer Mice: While you are less likely to find deer mice in your home, if you do, you need to take action right away.
-These mice are carriers of hantavirus, which can travel to humans when they inhale dust particles contaminated by the saliva, urine, or feces of infected deer mice.
+These mice are carriers of hantavirus, which can travel to humans when they inhale particles contaminated by infected deer mice.
 You may find them hidden in drawers, cabinets, and storage containers.

 The Differences Between Rats & Mice